iro-nique/GZCTF-Cloner/README.md

 >[!WARNING]
 > This Python script will duplicate games and challenges with nearly all meta data (descriptions, hints, flags, scores).
 >
-> Attachments are not re-uploaded though.
-The script will use the existing (local) asset url and just define a new remote url using the instance's url.
+> Local attachments are not re-uploaded though.
+The script will use the existing (local) asset url and just define a new remote url using your instance's url.
 If you are cloning accross instances, I recommend re-uploading attachments.
+This only affects selfhosted, locally uploaded attachments and not remote URLs.